moritzvalentinomatzner/moritzvalentino/index.md

 <b>English Version</b>
 </summary>
 <br>
 hi there.
 I am interested in the <b>political (economy) of data and how data (science) can be used to uncover structural inequalities</b>.
-Before turning to journalism I worked as a reasearcher at the Free University of Berlin and taught a class on Critical Data Science.
+Before turning to journalism I worked as a reasearcher at the Free University of Berlin and taught a class on <a href"https://moritzvalentinomatzner.shinyapps.io/kdst/">Critical Data Science</a>.
 I hold an MA in Political Science from FU Berlin and a MA in International Security from Sciences Po Paris.
 <br>
 <br>
 <b>Some stories I published this year include</b>: